SAP-samples/teched2023-AD164/exercises/ex2/README.md

-# Exercise 2 - Enrich UI oData service with Agency Ratings, Fiori feature showcase
+# Exercise 2 - Enhance the Read Only UI service with Transactional Capabilities and showcase developer extensibility and Fiori feature

-In this exercise, we enrich our travel booking data model with agency ratings to provide a sneak preview of using a rating indicator to enrich the UI with additional information about the rating of the agency that has booked the travel for the customer..
+In this exercise, we enrich our travel booking data model with transactional capabilities - Approve and Reject Custom Actions, agency ratings to provide a sneak preview of using a rating indicator to enrich the UI with additional information about the rating of the agency that has booked the travel for the customer..

+## Exercise 2.1 Enable Read Only UI service with custom actions
+After completing this exercise, you will have enabled the Travel booking approval app with **APPROVE** and **REJECT** custom actions.

-## Exercise 2.1 Demo Only - How to add additional fields/ associations/compositions to existing data models via Developer Extensibility
+## Exercise 2.2 Demo Only - How to add additional fields/ associations/compositions to existing data models via Developer Extensibility

 After completing this demo, we will have created a parent-child ( composition ) association between our Agency and Agency Review Rating entities and hence will be able to use this to calculate average rating for the agency.
 Showcase the following